oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

    export WORKDIR=$(pwd)
    ```

-2. Copy all the files in this sample to the working directory (substitute your Operator source location for SRCDIR).
+3. Copy all the files in this sample to the working directory (substitute your Operator source location for SRCDIR).

    ```
    cp -R ${SRCDIR?}/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/* ${WORKDIR?}
    ```

-3. Deploy the Operator and setup the Operaator to manage namespace `sample-domain1-ns`.
+4. Deploy the Operator and setup the Operaator to manage namespace `sample-domain1-ns`.
    - For example, see [Quick Start](https://oracle.github.io/weblogic-kubernetes-operator/quickstart/) up through the `PREPARE FOR A DOMAIN` step.
 Note that you can skip the Quick Start steps for obtaining a WebLogic image and for configuring Traefik load balancer - as instead we we will generate our own image and setup an nginx load balancer instead.
-   - If you've already deployed the Operater, you can use `helm get values my-operator-release` to check if it's managing namespace `sample-domain1-ns` and use helm upgrade to add this namespace if needed.
+   - If you've already deployed the Operater, you can use `helm get values my-operator-release` to check if it is
+   managing namespace `sample-domain1-ns` and use helm upgrade to add this namespace if needed.
 For example:
      ```
      # get the helm release name for the running operator
      helm ls